Definition:

 Example:

-A Calibrated Risk Matrix would define “Catastrophic” consequences as those resulting in more than $10M loss or one fatality.
+A calibrated risk matrix for a facility defines “catastrophic” consequences as those resulting in more than $10M in losses or one fatality.

-See also: risk matrix, PEAR model, stated risk tolerance
+See Also: risk matrix, PEAR model, stated risk tolerance, TMEL

 Cited Source: